 Engineering ConsultantsCrosier Kilgour & Partners, MCW/AGE Engineers

-From the architect.
+Text description provided by the architects.
 The towering elm trees and gentle meadows of Winnipeg’s Assiniboine Park have for generations formed an inspiring backdrop to the city’s collective memory.
 The Qualico Family Centre connects to the temporality of this landscape, evolving, growing and decaying in harmony with the natural rhythms of its surroundings.

 As time passes, materials that age and weather allow the architecture to mature, growing into and out of its site.
 The zinc fascia will patina to a soft grey over time.
 A permanent record of local weather patterns will be imprinted distinctly on facades clad with weathering steel.
 Wood soffits constructed of diseased American elm trees salvaged from across the city will elegantly grey and weather.
 A full vegetated roof, planted with local grasses will grow to become a raised piece of the forest floor.